-APR doesn’t take into account how that interest is applied to your savings or investments.
-APY, on the other hand, factors in how often the interest is applied to the balance, which can range anywhere from daily to annually.
-The more often your rate compounds, the faster your money grows.
+With savings or investments, APY factors in how often the interest is applied to the balance, which can range anywhere from daily to annually.
+Essentially, the more frequently your rate compounds, the faster your money grows.
+APR doesn't work the same way.

 Here's an example to illustrate how compounding works.
 Say you deposit $10,000 into an online savings account that has an APR of 5 percent.
 If interest is only applied once per year, you would earn $500 in interest after one year.

 On the other hand, let’s say that interest is applied to your balance monthly.
 This means that the 5 percent APR would be broken down into 12 smaller interest payments for each month.

 In this case, that would amount to about 0.42 percent per month in interest.
 Using this method, your $10,000 deposit would actually earn $42 in interest after the first month.
 That means in the second month, 0.42 percent would be applied to the new balance of $10,042, and so on.

 Therefore, in this example, even though the APR is 5 percent, if interest is compounded once a month, you would actually see almost $512 of earned interest after one year.
 That means the APY turns out to be around 5.12 percent, which is the actual amount of interest you’ll earn if you hold the investment for one year.

 Of course, if you're considering an investment where the interest is only applied to the balance once every year, your APR will be the same as your APY.
 This is not a common scenario, however, and you're unlikely to encounter it at your bank.